shriphani/blog/_src/posts/2016-11-14-a-clojure-dsl-for-web-crawling.md

     Date: 2016-11-16T01:00:20
     Tags: clojure, web-crawling, dsl, crawling, scraping

 When building crawlers, most of the effort is expended in guiding them through a website.
-For example, if we want to crawl all pages and individual on this blog, we extract links like so:
+For example, if we want to crawl all pages and individual posts on this blog, we extract links like so:

 1. Visit current webpage
 2. Extract pagination links